A lightweight BFT consensus protocol for blockchains: General consensus algorithm framework

-By~\ref{rule_3}, every block proposer~$P\in \mathcal{P}'_H$ is only allowed to send a prevote message for a block that is not a descendant of~$A_1$ if there is a block~$\bar{B}$ at height~$h(\bar{B})\geq h(A_1)$ with $\prevote(\bar{B},\cdot,\cdot)$ messages by~$>2/3$ of the block proposers.
-As all block proposers in~$\mathcal{P}'_H$ are honest, there have to be $>2/3$~prevotes for such a block~$\bar{B}$ by block proposers not in~$\mathcal{P}'_H$.
-This is a contradiction, as $\mathcal{P}'_H$ is a set of $>1/3$~block proposers that is contained in the active set of proposers associated with every block on the path from~$A_0$ to~$A_2$.
-Hence, no block that is not a descendant of~$A_1$ can obtain $>2/3$~prevotes and thus no honest block proposers sends a precommit for~$A_2$.
+By~\ref{rule_3}, every validator~$\validator\in \validatorSet_1$ only sends a prevote message for a block that is not a descendant of~$A_1$ if there is a block~$\bar{B}$ at height~$h(\bar{B})\geq h(A_1)$ with $\prevote(\bar{B},\cdot,\cdot)$ messages by~$>2/3$ of the validators.
+As all validators in~$\validatorSet_1$ obey the protocol, there have to be $>2/3$~prevotes for such a block~$\bar{B}$ by validators not in~$\validatorSet_1$.
+This is a contradiction, as $\validatorSet_1$ is a set of $>1/3$~validators that is contained in the active set of validators associated with every block on the path from~$A_0$ to~$A_2$.
+Hence, block~$A_2$ cannot obtain $>2/3$~prevotes and thus no validators obeying the protocol sends a precommit for~$A_2$.
 This means that the threshold of $\tau$~precommits for block~$A_2$ cannot be reached, which is a contradiction. \end{proof}

-\begin{remark*} Theorem~\ref{theo-constrained-change-proposers} outlines a way how we can maintain close to optimal safety guarantees while allowing dynamic block proposers.
-Assume that we only allow a change of block proposers with overall weight~$<1/100$ at a time, i.e., after a change of block proposers from~$\mathcal{P}$ to~$\mathcal{P}'$ we require the new set of block proposers~$\mathcal{P}'$ to finalize a block before another change of block proposers can occur.
-If we assume that we always have $>2/3+2/100$~honest block proposers at any given time, then Theorem~\ref{theo-constrained-change-proposers} yields that the safety property is satisfied.
+\begin{remark*} Theorem~\ref{theo-constrained-change-validators} outlines a way how we can maintain close to optimal safety guarantees while allowing dynamic validators.
+Assume that we only allow a change of validators with overall weight~$<1/100$ at a time, i.e., after a change of validators from~$\validatorSet$ to~$\validatorSet'$ we require the new set of validators~$\validatorSet'$ to finalize a block before another change of validators can occur.
+If we assume that we always have $>2/3+2/100$~validators following the protocol at any given time, then Theorem~\ref{theo-constrained-change-validators} yields that the safety property is satisfied.

-Allowing an arbitrary large change of block proposers at a given time while preserving the safety property under the assumption that at any time $>2/3$ of the block proposers are honest, requires a much more complex mechanism of two set of block proposers, i.e., both $\mathcal{P}$ and $\mathcal{P}'$, to vote on the same blocks.
+Allowing an arbitrary large change of validators at a given time while preserving the safety property under the assumption that at any time $>2/3$ of the obey the protocol, requires a much more complex mechanism of two set of validators, i.e., both $\validatorSet$ and $\validatorSet'$, to vote on the same blocks.
 For the \emph{Casper the Friendly Finality Gadget} consensus algorithm this approach is sketched in~\cite{buterin17}. \end{remark*}